 By Romina Afghan

-How is it that one minute I seem to be grappling with the reality of a new born and nappies and maintaining a marriage, and the next I am watching that ‘baby’ get married?
+How is it that one minute I was grappling with the reality of a new born and nappies and maintaining a marriage, and the next I am watching that ‘baby’ get married?
 How is it that my house that was so noisy and loud and chaotic at times, so zoo-like and filled with the sounds of quaking ceilings and groaning floorboards is now filled with the silent tap of technology and muffled laughter of a shared virtual joke with an audience not present?

 How is it…?
 It is, because life passes, time flies, one Ramadan after another, one year after another, this is the ebb and flow of our lives; it is, because this world is only a few shuttered moments, punctuated by a few highs and lows and made meaningful only through those moments that we acted in accordance with our fitrah- our true nature, our highest purpose.